 Eight GR4s relocated to RAF Akrotiri where they flew daily missions over Iraq and Syria as part of Operation Shader.

-Based in Cyprus, the aircraft has flown in pairs alongside aircraft from other coalition nations to gather intelligence and hit IS targets in support of ground forces or civilians.
+Based in Cyprus, the aircraft was flown in pairs alongside aircraft from other coalition nations to gather intelligence and hit IS targets in support of ground forces or civilians.

-The aircraft may be 40-years-old but it can still carry a huge array of weaponry and the technology inside the plane is, in the words of one RAF officer, still “state of the art”.
+The aircraft may given 40 years of service, but it still carried a huge array of weaponry and the technology inside the Tornado was, in the words of one RAF officer, "state of the art".

 Regardless, after more or less constant deployment since the early 1990s, the Tornado is to be phased out.